-Access to the island by private craft is not authorised and, in 2012, the practice of allowing occasional access by cruise ships was discontinued.
-Allowing these vessels access, even though it took place on a sporadic basis in the past, is inconsistent with the management team's strategic objective to directly control both the means of access and the numbers of visitors landing daily.
+Access to the island by private craft is actively discouraged by OPW and, since approximately 2012, the practice of allowing occasional access by cruise ships has also been discontinued.
+Allowing these vessels access, even though it took place on an occasional basis in the past, is inconsistent with the management team's strategic objective to directly control both the means of access and the numbers of visitors landing daily.
 Clearly, in a scenario where casual landings of an undefined number of visitors are allowed, it is not feasible to impose these controls.

-Landing on the island can be difficult, particularly when weather and sea conditions are inclement, as can often be the case.
+Landing on the island can be difficult, particularly when weather and sea conditions are difficult, as can often be the case.
 After landing, access to the monastery itself is via more than 600 steps leading to the main peak of the island.
 These steps, although maintained regularly, are irregular and of drystone construction and by their nature cannot be made to comply with modern standards.
 Readying the steps for visitors prior to the start of each season so they are safe to traverse, and maintaining them in good condition throughout the visitor period, is a particular focus for the onsite maintenance team.

-Visitor access to the hermitage structure on the South Peak is feasible, though it is controlled separately by the OPW.
+Visitor access to the hermitage structure on the South Peak is feasible, though it is controlled separately by OPW.
 Relatively few people attempt this difficult ascent, however, and the procedures currently put in place require that those who apply to make the climb have some climbing experience and can demonstrate a level of preparedness for the challenge.
-The management team envisage that, during the lifetime of this plan, the relative minority of visitors who may wish to visit the South Peak area will continue to be facilitated on a controlled basis, reflecting the dangers and the relative unsuitability of the location for general visitors wishing to access it casually.
+The management team envisage that, during the lifetime of this plan, the relative minority of visitors who may wish to visit the South Peak area will continue to be facilitated on a controlled basis, reflecting the dangers and the relative unsuitability of the location for general visitors wishing to access it on a casual basis.